brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 }
 ```

-When I compiler the code above, I get the following:
+When I compile the code above, I get the following:

 ```rust
 error[E0597]: `some_str` does not live long enough